kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

     - Detection: inspect pod status 'Pending'
     - Mitigations: reduce the number of devices requested in one extended resource backed by DRA requests
     - Diagnostics: scheduler logs at level 5 show the reason for the scheduling failure.
-    - Testing: Will be considered for beta.
+    - Testing: this is known, determinstic failure mode due to defined system limit, i.e., DRA requests must be no more than 128 devices.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Will be considered for beta.

 ## Implementation History

 - Kubernetes 1.34: KEP accepted.
+- Kubernetes 1.35: promotion to beta.

 ## Drawbacks